✦ Scandinavian-inspired design, curated for modern living

 Below 30% Use a humidifier

-In winter, you’ll usually won’t need to use a dehumidifier unless you live in a damp climate, because heating systems often lower moisture on their own.
-Set your unit to hold humidity near 30-50% for balanced air and better health.
+In winter, you usually won’t need to use a dehumidifier unless you live in a damp climate, have a basement moisture problem, dry clothes indoors, cook often, shower without strong ventilation, or see condensation on windows.
+Heating systems often lower relative humidity on their own, so dehumidifying too aggressively can make the air uncomfortable.
+Set your unit to hold humidity near 30-50% for balanced air and better comfort.
 When levels drift outside that range, adjust promptly.
 That keeps your home’s atmosphere stable, practical, and harder to exploit by mold or dryness.

 Check Room Temperature Before You Run It